 - ilaç medicine becomes ilaçta in the medicine [not ilaç-da]

 - sabah morning becomes sabahtan from morning [not sabah-dan]

 - kibrit match becomes kibritten from the match [not kibrit-den]

 The last example kibrit preserves a double letter -tt- when adding the suffix -ten to produce kibritten.
-Although Turkish generally abhors two consonants arising together we must realize that what we have here is two separate words match and from being joined together so each word must retain its full form.
+Here are two separate words match and from being joined together so each word retains its full form.

-There are a few words that historically end in a voiced consonant, for these words that end in a voiced consonant, then the suffix retains its voiced form.
-Saat hour, time, clock becomes saatte on the clock, saatler clocks.
+Some words from Arabic that terminate -at are exceptions: Saat hour, time, clock becomes saatte on the clock, saatler clocks.
 This word from Arabic obeys neither consonant mutation or vowel harmony rules.